-The risk management function, part of the Bank's internal control system is exercised in the Risk Management Department, which reports to Board of Administration and has functional subordination reporting to the General Director for daily activities.
-During 2021 within the Risk Management Department have carried out its activity nine employees, organized within the following units: Credit Risk Unit, Market Risk, Operational Risk, Credit Appraisal Unit and Information Security Unit.
+The risk management function, part of the Bank's internal control system is exercised in the Risk Management Department, and has functional subordination reporting to the Deputy Chief Executive Officer - CRO, who is the Coordinator of Risk Management Function within the Bank for daily activities.
+It reports directly to the Board of Administration independently of reporting to the Bank's Management Committee Administrators.

+During 2022 within the Risk Management Department have carried out its activity eleven employees, organized within the following units: Credit Risk Unit, Market Risk, Operational Risk and Permanent Control, Risk Modeling and Projects eUnit and Information Security Unit.

-Risk Management Department informs monthly Board of Administration and the Bank Management, and on a quarterly basis or whenever necessary the Risk Management Committee, on the significant risks to which the Bank is exposed.
+Risk Management Department informs monthly Board of Administrators and the Management Committee, and on a quarterly basis or whenever necessary the Risk Management Committee, on the significant risks to which the Bank is exposed.